 Categories

-The reason this is problematic is that dense data regions are not well represented when the number of points is large, as the scatter points start to overlap.
-This obscures the true relationship between the variables, and the outlier points become emphasized rather than the areas of high density.
+The reason this is problematic is that dense data regions are not well represented, since scatter points start to overlap and saturate.
+In many datasets, there might be one really dense region and a bunch of outliers —– if nothing indicates where the dense region really is, then we have a skewed perception of the data.
 Adjusting the “alpha” of the points rarely helps, as just a few points of overlap will cause the color to saturate.
 The reader/viewer will have no idea if, for instance, 1000, 100, or 10 points are plotted on top of each other.

 This is why plotting 2-D histograms is almost always a better choice when the number of data points is large.
 The density of points is represented by the color of the region, making the true relationship between the variables much clearer.